AI4SH/in-situ_data/README.md

 ### Difference between subsample, replicate and repetition

-The difference between a subsample and a replicate is that if the same physical volume of soil is used for the analysis it is a replicate, but if the analysis is used on a separate physical volume it is a subsample.
-Thus all destructive analysis methods can per definition not be replicates. repetions (_n_repeats_) refer to the number of scans the insturment performs with each observation.
+The difference between a subsample and a replicate is that if the same physical volume of soil is used for the analysis it is a replicate, but if the analysis is applied to a separate physical volume it is a subsample.
+Thus all destructive analysis methods can per definition not be replicates.
+Repetions (_n_repeats_) refer to the number of scans the insturment performs with each observation.
 Instruments supplied by the Swedish startup [Xspectre][xspectre] (salinity, pH ISE, penetrometer and 2 different spectrometers) by default run 6 scans and report the results as mean and standard deviation.

 ## Sample sites